jmdelouis/SRoll/readthedocs/docs/source/methods.rst

 Step[2] : Calcul differences in the same HEALPIX pixel
 ------------------------------------------------------

-SRoll fits systematic effects, noise in 1/f and calibration using differences between mesures in the same healpix pixel.( see figure below).
-Some of the systematics effects are also remove by using pre-calulated templates.
+SRoll fits systematic effects, noise in 1/f and calibration using differences between mesures in the same healpix pixel.
+Hereafter an example of SRoll cosmological map showing only the rings that pass trough the carina aera.

 .. image:: /images/cross_rings_carina.png
   :height: 300